AmingAndrei/violence.website/content/species/devils/circuit_titans.md

 Behaviour

-While classified as a BLACKSPACE species, all currently observed Circuit Titans are present in REALSPACE.
-As of current records, only one specimen has been observed in an active state, while all others remain dormant.
+While classified as an OTHERWHERE species, all currently observed Circuit Titans are present HERE.
 Their sheer scale and widespread distribution make them visible from nearly any geographic vantage point.

 Circuit Titans are hypothesized to play a critical thermoregulatory role in the post-AWI environment. `In the absence of a solar body, these entities are capable of passively emitting or modulating thermal energy, thereby preventing planetary temperatures from reaching uninhabitable lows.`